taogen-docs/resources-of-learning/directions/python-resources.md

   - [Learn Python](https://www.learnpython.org/)
   - [Python Tutorial](https://www.pythontutorial.net/)
   - [Real Python](https://realpython.com/)
-- **Learning Python** (5th, 2013) by David Ascher and MARK LUTZ
+- **Learning Python: Powerful Object-Oriented Programming** (6th, 2025) by Mark Lutz [4.01, 3181]
+- **Automate the Boring Stuff with Python: Practical Programming for Total Beginners** (3rd, 2024) by Al Sweigart [4.28, 3090]
+- **Python Crash Course: A Hands-On, Project-Based Introduction to Programming** (3rd, 2023) by Eric Matthes [4.36, 2994]
+- Think Python (2nd, 2016) by Allen B. Downey [4.12, 1655]
+- Python Tricks: A Buffet of Awesome Python Features (2017) by Dan Bader [4.43, 1088]
+- Python Pocket Reference: Python In Your Pocket (5th, 2014) by Mark Lutz [4.03, 731]
+- Some more
-- Learn Python 3 the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code by Zed Shaw
+	- Learn Python 3 the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code by Zed Shaw [3.93, 585]
+	- Python Essential Reference by David M. Beazley [4.23, 477]
 	- A Byte of Python by Swaroop C.H.
-[LINK](https://python.swaroopch.com/)
+[LINK](https://python.swaroopch.com/) [4.07, 378]
-- **Automate the Boring Stuff with Python: Practical Programming for Total Beginners** (3rd, 2024) by Al Sweigart
-- **Python Crash Course: A Hands-On, Project-Based Introduction to Programming** (3rd, 2023) by Eric Matthes
-- **Python Pocket Reference: Python In Your Pocket** (5th, 2014) by Mark Lutz
-- **Think Python** (2nd, 2016) by Allen B. Downey
+	- Introducing Python: Modern Computing in Simple Packages (2nd, 2019) by Bill Lubanovic [4.16, 324]
+	- Core Python Programming by R. Nageswara Rao [4.19, 306]
-- **Dive into Python 3** (2009) by Mark Pilgrim
+	- Dive into Python 3 (2009) by Mark Pilgrim [3.84, 302]
+	- The Quick Python Book (3rd, 2018) by Naomi Ceder [3.88, 273]
-- **The Hitchhiker's Guide to Python: Best Practices for Development** by Kenneth Reitz, Tanya Schlusser.
-[HTML](https://docs.python-guide.org/)
+	- The Hitchhiker's Guide to Python: Best Practices for Development by Kenneth Reitz, Tanya Schlusser.
+[HTML](https://docs.python-guide.org/) [3.92, 209]
-- Python Essential Reference by David M. Beazley
-- Introducing Python: Modern Computing in Simple Packages (2nd, 2019) by Bill Lubanovic
-- Core Python Programming by Wesley J. Chun
+	- Core Python Programming by Wesley J. Chun [3.82, 158]
-- Python Basics: A Practical Introduction to Python 3 (2021) by David Amos, Dan Bader
+	- Python Basics: A Practical Introduction to Python 3 (2021) by David Amos, Dan Bader [4.07, 28]
-- Python Tricks: A Buffet of Awesome Python Features (2017) by Dan Bader
-- The Quick Python Book (3rd, 2018) by Naomi Ceder

 Style Guide